augelloantonio/covid-19-Italy-status-and-update/README.md

 # COVID-19 - Italian Data Visualization Dashboard

-This simple frontend Data Visualization dashboard will show the trends of the data found on different channel (linked in the reference section).
+This simple frontend Data Visualization dashboard shows the trends of the data found on different channel (linked in the reference section).

 Watch the dashboard at the following link - https://gello94.github.io/covid-19-Italy-status-and-update/

+The data are updated every day between 17:00 and 18:00 hour.

 There are two section under construction: